 The Four Types of Real Estate

 As a physical entity, real estate includes four different categories of property: residential, commercial, industrial, and land.

 Residential includes new construction and resale homes.
 You probably know residential real estate as single-family homes.
 This category also includes condominiums, townhouses, duplexes, and vacation homes.

-Commerical mostly includes places of business.
+Commercial real estate primarily includes places of business.
 This category includes shopping centers, strip malls, hospitals, colleges, hotels, and offices.
-Apartment buildings are often considered commercial, even though they are technically residential, because they produce income for their owners.
+Apartment buildings are often considered commercial (even though they are technically residential) because they produce income for their owners.

 Industrial includes manufacturing buildings and warehouses used for research, production, storage, and product distribution.